stridecolossus/JOVE/panama.md

 4. Structures will require a `StructLayout` derived from its fields.

 5. Native structures are really intended only as data carriers during marshalling, however a structure essentially becomes 'fixed' once its off-heap memory has been allocated and populated by the framework, any subsequent field modifications would be silently ignored (since the fields are public).
 This feels like a problem waiting to happen, particularly if a structure is exposed to the application.
 We could take the opportunity to refactor _all_ structures to properly encapsulate the fields and possibly introduce code-generated builders.
-For the moment the code-generated structures will remain as-is, the framework could by changed to _always_ populate the off-heap data if this does become an issue.
+For the moment the code-generated structures will remain as-is and the framework will _always_ populate the off-heap data on each use.

 6. Structures and arrays are compound types that will require 'recursive' marshalling.